 Partnerships with private and nonprofit corporations provide unique and outstanding opportunities for both students and graduates.
 These partnerships enhance student development, provide valuable work experience through internships, and offer access to outstanding career opportunities.
 Examples of VCSU’s partnerships have included Microsoft, Eagle Creek Software, Oracle, Cisco Systems, and many others.

-The annual U.S. News and World Report college edition has listed VCSU as a “Best College” each year from 1999 through 2018, and in 2018 (along with 2012, 2013, 2016 and 2017), VCSU earned the No. 1 spot among the Top Public Regional Colleges in the Midwest in U.S. News America’s Best Colleges.
+The annual U.S. News and World Report college edition has listed VCSU as a “Best College” each year from 1999 through 2019, and for 2019, VCSU was ranked No. 3 among the Top Public Regional Colleges in the Midwest in U.S. News America’s Best Colleges.
+VCSU has been ranked among the Top 3 Public Regional Colleges in the Midwest each year since 2010.